visgl/luma.gl/docs/api-reference/webgl/context-state.md

 # State Management

+luma.gl simplifies the usage of WebGL settings by providing a unified API for setting and getting values.
+Any GL parameter can be queried or set using `getParameters` and `setParameters` (no need to keep track of what underlying WebGL calls are required), and luma.gl also provide *setting names* that allow the normal WebGL setter functions (like `gl.blendEquation` or `gl.clearColor`) to be specified as keys in a `setParameters` call.

+In addition, state queries are done towards cached values and are thus much faster than working directly with the WebGL API, where synchronous WebGL queries can be a performance bottleneck.

-luma.gl provides WebGL state management which enabling a 'stateless' and 'conflict-free' WebGL programming model.
-In the stateless model, settings can be passed as parameters to rendering commands rather than being set directly on the global state.
-And in the conflict-free model, even when setting global state, one part of the code does not need to worry about whether other parts are changing the global state.
+Finally, luma.gl enables a 'stateless' WebGL programming model.
+In this model, settings can e.g. be passed as parameters to rendering commands, or applied temporarily using `withParameters` rather than being set and unset directly on the global state.
+For more information, see the remarks.

 The following functions are provided:
 * `getParameter` - Returns the value(s) of a GL context parameter